fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 ## Explanation

-For the `MathSender` you defined the queue size, stack size, and thread priority.
-The default queue and stack sizes were used above.
+This code defines an instance `mathSender` of component `MathSender`.
+It has base identifier 0xE00.
+FPP adds the base identifier to each the relative identifier defined in the component to compute the corresponding identifier for the instance.
+For example, component MathSender has a telemetry channel MathOp with identifier 1, so instance mathSender has a command MathOp with identifier 0xE01

-The `MathReceiver was implemented with base identifier 0x2700 and the default queue size.
+The `mathReceiver` was defined with base identifier 0x2700 and the default queue size.

 ## Update the Topology

 Add the instances you created to `topology.fpp`.

 ```fpp
 # In: MathDeployment/Top/topology.fpp